Let’s talk about various pedals that we believe are great for your ambient guitar.

 - Rate & Depth

 Starting from the far left, the “Rate” knob can be used to control the time it takes for the modulation to come into effect after the audio signal.
 As you move the knob to the right, the response time becomes faster.
 The “Depth” controls how deep the modulation effect will be.
 The depth increases as the knob is moved to the right.
 Using these two controls together gives fascinating results.
-The modulation can be eliminated if the knob is turned to the far left.
-The older version has a switch in place, which has been replaced with the knobs so that the parameters can be finetuned.

 - Tone & Repeat